-''' Authenticity: Inst(M) \simeq Inst{spec}(M), for any M. Secrecy: Inst(M) \simeq Inst(M') if F(M) \simeq F(M'), for any M, M'. '''
+Authenticity: $Inst(M) \simeq Inst{spec}(M)$, for all M. Secrecy: $Inst(M) \simeq Inst(M')$ if $F(M) \simeq F(M')$, for all M, M'.

 Each of these equivalences means that two processes being equated are indistinguishable, even when an active attacker is their environment.
 Neither of these equivalences would hold without the restriction of channel c{AB} .
 We prove these equivalences in Section 6, which contains proofs for all our examples.